-International flights land at either Tokyo International Airport (more commonly known as Haneda Airport), situated less than nine miles (14km) south of Tokyo, or Tokyo Narita International Airport, located 40 miles (66km) northeast of Tokyo.
+International flights land at either Tokyo International Airport (more commonly known as Haneda Airport), situated less than 12 miles (20km) south of Tokyo, or Tokyo Narita International Airport, located around 45 miles (73km) northeast of Tokyo.
 Both airports are easily accessible through the city's impressive public transport network.
 Get more information on Airports in Tokyo.

 Did you know?

--Mount Takao, on the outskirts of Tokyo, is the world's most visited mountain.
+- Mount Takao, on the outskirts of Tokyo, is one of Japan's most visited mountains.

 - Tokyo's restaurants have more Michelin stars than any other city in the world.

--Tokyo's most haunted landmark is said to be the Komine Tunnel in Hachioji.
+- Tokyo's most haunted landmark is said to be the Akasaka Mansion.

 Anne loves travelling the world and says her memories are her most prized possessions.
 She has lived in Tokyo for many years and works for Arigato Japan, a company offering food tours and cooking classes.